How can we accept God's violence?

 However, your answer might be it makes God's violence harder to accept, and that's a good place to be at.
 We're on a journey here and no-one is expecting you to change your beliefs overnight.
 It certainly didn't happen that way for me!

 But perhaps your answer is yes.
 You still believe the reporter is correct and God is punishing sin.
 If that's you, just be aware that the reporter changes his mind in Lamentations' second poem.
 He accepts Daughter Zion's side of the story and begins fighting on her behalf.
-Are we supposed to follow the same path the reporter takes, too?
+But if we’re to have the same change of heart and belief that the reporter undergoes, we need to talk about Deuteronomy first.